HHZ131/streamlit_practice/README.md

-# Real Estate Agency Operations Dashboard
+# Real Estate Agency Operations Dashboard Demonstration with Streamlit

 ## View the Dashboard
 Link to the dashboard: https://keholdings-agency-company-analysis-dashboard-demonstration.streamlit.app/